astuto/astuto/README.md

 * Take a look at the [tasks](https://github.com/riggraz/astuto/projects/1) to be done to get Astuto to v1.0.
 * You can find a [todo list](https://github.com/riggraz/astuto/wiki/Improving-Astuto) of what we would like to work on next.
 * You should take a look at the [contribution guidelines](https://github.com/riggraz/astuto/wiki/Contribution-Guidelines).
 * You should take a look at the [technologies](https://github.com/riggraz/astuto/wiki/Technologies) used to build Astuto.
-If you know at least one of them you are welcome to contribute to Astuto's codebase!
 * You can run the test suite by typing `rspec`.
-* If you just have some suggestions you can [create an issue](https://github.com/riggraz/astuto/issues) or [email us directly](mailto:riccardo.graziosi97@gmail.com).
+* If you just have some suggestions you can [create an issue](https://github.com/riggraz/astuto/issues), [email us directly](mailto:riccardo.graziosi97@gmail.com) or [text us in our Discord server](https://discord.gg/SrtUMRp).